Training for Pet Stores

-For example, we offer terrarium training courses aimed at the responsible keeping and selling of herpetofauna in shops.
+We offer custom training courses aimed at the responsible keeping and selling of herpetofauna in shops.

 The basis of the course for shop clerks can always be adjusted in view of the ultimate goal that one wants to achieve.
-This means that you as a customer can steer and emphasize on certain subjects of the course, as well as discuss the duration and depth of the course with us beforehand.
-In this way we can provide you or your clientele with tailor-made training, specified to your store and stock.
+This means that the customer can steer and emphasize on certain subjects of the course, as well as discuss the duration and depth of the course with us beforehand.
+This provides you or your clientele with a professional, tailor-made training, specified to your store and stock.

-This specific terrarium keeping course is always kept up-to-date and adapted to new developments.
+This course is always kept up-to-date and adapted to new developments and products.

-The lessons and lectures are given by true specialists in the field.
+The lessons and lectures are, as always, given by true experts.

 Our course on terrarium keeping has the following subjects: